altaris/portacl/README.md

 github](https://github.com/portainer/portainer/issues/1257#issuecomment-414221956):
 * `io.portainer.uac.public` (default: `false`).
-* `io.portainer.uac.teams`: Comma separated list of authorized teams, identified by name (which is assume to not start by a digit) or an id.
+* `io.portainer.uac.teams`: Comma separated list of authorized teams, identified by name (which is assumes not to start with a digit) or an id.
-* `io.portainer.uac.users`: Comma separated list of authorized users, identified by name (which is assume to not start by a digit) or an id.
+* `io.portainer.uac.users`: Comma separated list of authorized users, identified by name (which is assumes not to start with a digit) or an id.

+# Known issues :sweat_smile:

+* Presently, only container ACLs are supported.
+* portacl does not manage ACLs of ressources created before it has started.
+* User and team data are loaded on startup, and never refreshed.
+If you create a new user or team after portacl started, and then a supported docker ressource that references it, something bad happens.
+* portacl does not handle errors well (or at all).
+If any API call fails, the whole script crashes.

 # Testing